hal9ai/hal9/README.md

 The quickest place to test things out is this hosted demo: [hal9.com/new](https://hal9.com/new).

-Currently, to install the package locally you need a working Rust toolchain, we recommend grabbing one using [rustup.rs](https://rustup.rs) if you don't have one already.
+Refer to the Docs at [hal9.com/docs](https://hal9.com/docs/).

+Even more concise quickstart to get up and running locally (requires Rust toolchain, e.g., [rustup.rs](https://rustup.rs)):

 ### R